Genesis Chapter 4 Summary

 Discussion Questions for Genesis, Chapter 4

-2. Cain and Abel both bring an offering to God but Genesis 4:5 says that God had no regard for Cain's offering.
+- Cain and Abel both bring an offering to God, but Genesis 4:5 says that God had no regard for Cain's offering.
 What standard or reason does God give for not regarding Cain's offering?
 If there is no standard, was it fair for God not to regard Cain's offering?
 Why or why not?
 How does this event reflect the common saying that God is a just God?

-5. Cain is told by God that the land shall never yield its strength to him and he will become a wanderer because he killed Abel?
-Cain's reaction in Genesis 4:14 is that the punishment is too great and he can't bear it?
+- Cain is told by God that the land shall never yield its strength to him and that he will become a wanderer because he killed Abel.
+Cain's reaction in Genesis 4:14 is that the punishment is too great and he can't bear it.
 How do you view Cain's punishment?
 Do you think it was a fair punishment?
 Why or why not?
-How does this reflect God's view of capital punishment since Numbers 35:31 states that you will lose your life if you commit murder?
+Numbers 35:31 states that you will lose your life if you commit murder.
+Does that justify capital punishment?
+Why or why not?

-7. Lamech states in Genesis 4:23 that he killed a man for wounding him and another for striking him.
-We have the two men, Cain's wife, Lamech's two wives that are exiled.
+- Lamech states in Genesis 4:23 that he killed a man for wounding him and another for striking him.
+We have the two men, Cain's wife, and Lamech's two wives that are exiled.
 How can Christians explain several individuals that seem to have not come from Adam and Eve and remain true to the creation story?

 Key Words/Phrase